Choosing your ink is part of the writing experience. The ink you use makes a statement.

 Bottle Design is Important

-There are bottles that are designed for your desk and those that travel well.
+There are ink bottles that look great on your desk, and those that will or will not fit in a briefcase.
 I like the multi-sided OMAS ink bottle on my desk.
-It is big and sustantive enough that it sits on the desk and is not knocked over too easily.
+It is big and substantive enough to sit on the desk and not be knocked over too easily.
 I can slant the bottle on its side for a good fill.
 But in my leather briefcase the large round size of the bottle is a bit bulky.
 So I keep other bottles specifically as they fit nicely into the pouch of my briefcase.

 Inks are Expensive

-There are ink mixing kits that can be bought.
+There are ink mixing kits that can be purchases, or you can try mixing by experimenting.
 Mixing inks is done with caution and you may or may not have luck.
 Mixing inks of different colours and different brands can have unexpected results in how the chemistry interacts.

 In 2011 Platinum issued an ink mixing kit.
 The inks were advertised as being specifically different from other inks in they are made to be mixed.
 As they said, "Mix free ink does not harden when it is mixed, and the ink does not clog up in a nib."
 That gives you an idea of what can happen with some inks as a result of mixing inks where there is a chemical imbalance in the final product.